-Thomas Gladysz and the Louise Brooks Society has long been involved in this project, which was ten years in the making.The LBS assisted with the preservation of both The Street of Forgotten Men and Now We’re in the Air, while Gladysz penned the booklet essay and contributed audio commentaries.
+Thomas Gladysz and the Louise Brooks Society has long been involved in this project, which had been ten years in the making.The LBS assisted with the preservation of both The Street of Forgotten Men and Now We’re in the Air, while Gladysz penned the booklet essay and contributed audio commentaries.
 This single-disc, multi-region Blu-ray is a treasure trove of rare Brooks performances with extant material from her earliest films brought together in one place, newly restored, and presented in a deluxe edition.
 For more about each title, see the LBS filmography pages about each film linked below.

 - The Street of Forgotten Men / 1925 / Directed by Herbert Brenon / 75 minutes / Famous Players-Lasky Corporation (LBS pages on the film)